Trauma Informed Care Does Not

 10. TIC Does NOT Guarantee a "Cure"

 Trauma is not something that can simply be cured.
-The goal of TIC is to foster healing, resilience, and empowerment, allowing individuals to develop coping strategies, manage their symptoms, and live fulfilling lives despite their experiences.
+The goal of TIC is to support healing, resilience, and empowerment, allowing individuals to develop coping strategies, manage their symptoms, and live fulfilling lives despite their experiences.
 It’s about supporting people on their journey to recovery, not promising a perfect outcome.

 Understanding the Principles of Trauma-Informed Care: Moving Beyond Misconceptions